Person

 Flow

-This week we were joined by Lisa Nunn and David Richardson from FMDC, both trained geologists and specialist stone consultants.
-Their practice focuses on facades, paving systems and material specification and they are members of The Stone Foundation - meaning their technical knowledge spans both the geological and architectural worlds.
+This week we were joined by Lisa Nunn and David Richardson from The Stone Federation, both trained geologists and specialist stone consultants at FMDC.
+Their work sits between geology and architecture, focusing on façades, paving systems and material specification.

-We began with the three major rock groups, explored in detail:
+We began with the three major rock groups, examining how their formation directly influences behaviour in landscape applications.

 1. Igneous Rocks

-• Cool slowly beneath the surface, creating large interlocking crystals.
+• Intrusive igneous rocks such as granite and diorite cool slowly beneath the Earth’s surface, producing large interlocking crystals.

 2. Sedimentary Rocks

-Formed through the compaction and cementation of sediments.
+Formed through the deposition, compaction and cementation of sediments.

-• Limestones: composed of calcium carbonate, often fossil-rich; beautiful but vulnerable to acidic environments.
+• Limestones are composed primarily of calcium carbonate and may contain fossils, but are vulnerable to acidic weathering

 3. Metamorphic Rocks